 WARNING!
 The SFP transceiver has a laser diode featuring a Class 1 laser.
 To ensure safety, DO NOT remove any covers or attempt access of the inside of the device.
-If problems arise or if you need technical service, contact qualified personnel.
+If problems arise or if you need technical service, contact a qualified support person.